 Our aim is to provide all of our clients with an excellent level of service.
 However, we recognise that there may be an occasion, when you do not feel satisfied with the service you have received from us.
 We take complaints very seriously and with this in mind we have developed a Customer Complaints Procedure which lets you know how you can get in touch with us and how we will deal with your complaint or issue.

 Should you need to make a complaint, please contact us using any of the following methods:

 - In writing or in person: The Complaints Manager, Advance Insurance Agencies Ltd, 6 Avon Reach, Chippenham, Wiltshire, SN15 1EE

 We will endeavour to resolve your complaint by the close of business on the third business day following receipt of your complaint.
 However, if this is not achievable, you can be assured that we will deal with your complaint promptly and fairly, in line with our formal complaint handling procedures listed below:

-• We will write to you within five working days to acknowledge your complaint and provide details of who is handing your complaint
+- We will write to you within five working days to acknowledge your complaint and provide details of who is handling your complaint

 The FOS offer an independent service for resolving disputes and you may contact the FOS by:

 - Calling their consumer helpline on 0800 0 234 567 (free for people phoning from a “fixed line” (for example, a landline at home) or 0300 123 9 123 (free for mobile-phone users who pay a monthly charge for calls to numbers starting 01 or 02)